Navigating Change • Building Community

 - Managing and sustaining “big picture” library projects;

-- Developing library programs aligned with key municipal goals; and
+- Developing library programs that meet community needs; and

-A corps of coaches has been chosen from among experienced public library leaders and city managers to participate in the workshop, providing professional insight and support with one coach for every four attendees.
+Leadership Academy participants must have at least five years’ experience working in public libraries and be able to demonstrate a history of increasing responsibility in their roles.
+A corps of professional coaches has been chosen from among experienced public library leaders and city managers to participate in the workshop, providing professional insight and support.

 As a result of participating in the PLA Leadership Academy, applicants will:

-- Understand the nature of effective leadership in public libraries and the context in which that leadership will be needed in the coming years;
+- Understand the nature of effective leadership in public libraries and the context in which that leadership will be needed in the future;

 - Build personal leadership awareness and effectiveness;